Dinajpur District, Bangladesh: Dinajpur Zilla School

 This district gives the opportunity to read in two Govt. schools, Dinajpur Zilla School (for boys only) and Dinajpur Govt.
 Girls' High School.
 Dinajpur Zilla School was established in 1854 during the British reign.
 It is located at the centre of the Dinajpur town.
 It owns a hostel too for residential facilities.
 This school is one of 20 schools in Bangladesh, which has a government funded "E-Learning" facility and E-Laboratory.
 There is Stone made Map of South Asia subcontinent in this school, which was made at 1934.
 It has a very talented Score in S.S.C participation.
 There is also an auditorium, a sculpture of celebrating the 150 years of the school, a mosque, an enhanced library and laboratory in this school.

 Dinajpur Government Girl's High School

 Dinajpur polytechnic institute

-Dinajpur polytechnic institute is at south Balubari.
+Dinajpur polytechnic institute is located at south Balubari.
 This polytechnic was started with Civil and Power Technology in 1964.

 There are three government colleges in the Dinajpur town.
 Dinajpur Government College, which was previously known as Surendranath college and Dinajpur City College are for both male and female students.
 Another government college is "Dinajpur Government Women's College" is for female students only.
 All colleges are operated under Bangladesh National University.